actility/thingpark-integrations/README.md

 For more information on how to install a Nore-RED and import flows read our [Node-RED quick-start guide](./Node-RED-quick-start.md).

 The folders of this repository are organized as follows:
-The source code of flows are collected in the following folders of this repository:

 - [ThingParkLocationSolver-AS](./ThingParkLocationSolver-AS)
   Example code samples and flows to connect TPX Location Engine to an Application Server